 But, ...

-• if you have been one of those regular people who had to server at Sepah —> you are call a terrorist!
+- if you have been one of those regular people who had to serve at Sepah —> you are called a terrorist!

 ... and you cannot enter any of those countries.